neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/ModelViewController.rst

 	-
 	  requestFilter: 'isPackage("Foreign.Package") && isController("Standard")'
-	  viewObjectName: 'TYPO3\TypoScript\View\TypoScriptView'
+	  viewObjectName: 'Neos\TypoScript\View\TypoScriptView'
 	  options:
 	    typoScriptPathPattern: 'resource://My.Package/Private/TypoScripts'

-The requestFilter is based on TYPO3.Eel allowing you to match arbitrary requests so that you can override View configuration for various scenarios.
+The requestFilter is based on Neos.Eel allowing you to match arbitrary requests so that you can override View configuration for various scenarios.
 You can combine any of these matchers to filter as specific as you need: